alexch/codelikethis/public/lessons/agile/inceptions.md

 Play the ![Mad Libs](./mad-libs.jpg) Pitch Game!

+> An elevator pitch is a concise, clear, persuasive explanation of a product that can be told in the time it would take to ride an elevator.

-Split into small groups and in each group, fill in the following template:
+Split into small groups and within each group, brainstorm to fill in the following template:

 For ______ who need ______, the ______ is a ______ that ______.
 Unlike ______, our product ______.

+Then select a spokesperson to share your result with the group.
+If time allows, collaborate to create a consensus pitch statement.

 # Elevator Pitch Example